ucsb-cs148/s21/_lectures/lect16.md

 * 15% Design Process
     * judged by Design Document, Kanban Board, Meeting Logs, Github TEAM information, etc. Design Document should steer through the process.
 * 10% Manual

+# End User Evaluation

+You will likely not have time to conduct your own independent end user evaluation (prove us wrong if you do!), but this week's peer group evaluation will be a step in that direction

+* Slides on User Evaluation

 # Today (or at your schedule): Third and Last Retrospective

 This is your last major opportunity to inspect and adapt on your path toward the goal line!